Psychoeducational Assessment in Vancouver, Burnaby and Coquitlam

 What is the cost of a psychoeducational assessment?

 A psychoeducational assessment costs $2,400.
 This is below the suggested rate of the British Columbia Psychological Association.
-Sometimes more complex situations call for more complex testing.
+Sometimes more complex situations call for more complex testing, such as a student who also needs an assessment for autism spectrum disorder.
 Addition time is billed at the normal hourly rate.
 The above rate includes our initial session to discuss your or your child's history, current symptoms and concerns, and the final meeting where the completed assessment is presented and explained.
 You will receive a written report to bring to your school.
+Parents often ask if this assessment covers issues of ADHD.
+Yes, ADHD is fully assessed and diagnosed during this process.

 What specialized training do you have to provide psychoeducational assessments?